Mail Code: 94305-5120

 Chair: Michael Snyder

-Professors: Russ Altman, Anne Brunet, Carlos Bustamante, Michele Calos, Stanley Cohen, Ronald Davis, Andrew Fire, Judith Frydman, Margaret Fuller, Mark Kay, Stuart Kim, Karla Kirkegaard, Joseph Lipsick, Hiromitsu Nakauchi, Jonathan Pritchard, John Pringle, Matthew Scott, Tim Stearns, Lars Steinmetz, Alice Ting, Anne Villeneuve
+Professors: Russ Altman, Anne Brunet, Carlos Bustamante, Michele Calos, Stanley Cohen, Ronald Davis, Andrew Fire, James Ford, Judith Frydman, Margaret Fuller, Aaron Gitler, Mark Kay, Stuart Kim, Karla Kirkegaard, Joseph Lipsick, Hiromitsu Nakauchi, Jonathan Pritchard, John Pringle, Julien Sage, Matthew Scott, Arend Sidow, Tim Stearns, Lars Steinmetz, Hua Tang, Alice Ting, Alex Urban, Anne Villeneuve

 Professor (Research): Leonore Herzenberg, J. Michael Cherry

 Associate Professors: Euan Ashley, Laura Attardi, Julie Baker, William Greenleaf, Gavin Sherlock, Zijie Sun, Douglas Vollrath

 Associate Professor (Clinical): Mary Ann Campion

 Assistant Professors: Maria Barna, Michael Bassik, Ami Bhatt, Christina Curtis, Polly Fordyce, , Anshul Kundaje, Jin Billy Li, Stephen Montgomery, Monte Winslow